Saturday 2 December 1939

 Italy: There are pro-Finnish demonstrations in Rome as the Vatican condemns the Soviet attack.

 Sweden: The Army calls up reserves.
 The Foreign Minister resigns when the government refuses to send troops to help Finland.

-Olympics: The IOC announces that, just as in November they had cancelled the winter Olympics at Garmisch-Partenkirchen, Germany, they also now were cancelling the summer 1940 Games.
+Olympics: The IOC announces that, just as in November they had canceled the Winter Olympics at Garmisch-Partenkirchen, Germany, they also now were canceling the summer 1940 Games.
 Those Games had been planned for Helsinki, but the Winter War makes holding them there impossible.

 American Homefront: US politician Harry Reid is born in Searchlight, Nevada.
 He becomes Senate Majority Leader in the 2000s.